YIP interns

 Students must be at least 16 years old by the first day of the program and authorized to work in the United States to be considered for this program.

-Yes, you can view and download our flyer here.
+You can download our 2026 flyer here.